maxemerick/maxemerick.github.io/_pages/teaching.md

   - /teaching.html
 ---

-I have over ten years of experience teaching in various forms: as a TA (both at Cal Poly and at UCSB), as an instructor, as a personal tutor, and as a swim instructor for children of all ages and abilities.
-Over the years, I have taught numerous subjects, including vibrations, controls, mechatronics, robotics, dynamical systems, nonlinear dynamics, electricity and magnetism, mechanics of materials, manufacturing, and design of scientific apparatus.
-In the Fall of 2024, I had the opportunity to develop and teach (as instructor of record) ME 500, a new training course for TA's in the UCSB Mechanical Engineering Department.
+I have nearly fifteen years of experience teaching in various forms: as a TA (both at Cal Poly and at UCSB), as instructor of record, as department Lead TA, as a personal tutor, and as a swim instructor for children of all ages and abilities.
+Over the years, I have taught numerous subjects, including vibrations, controls, mechatronics, robotics, dynamical systems, nonlinear dynamics, electricity and magnetism, and design for test automation.
+From Spring 2023 to Spring 2025, I served as the UCSB Mechanical Engineering Department's Lead TA, mentoring incoming graduate students and serving as point of contact for the department's 70+ TA's.
+Within this role, I created and taught (as instructor of record) ME 500, a new training course for department TA's.

-My academic teaching revolves around what I view as the "keys to the kingdom" of science: curiosity, creative problem-solving, self-directed learning, agency over the subject matter, and a view of science as a model and tool for understanding and manipulating the world around us.
-I try to connect the material that students are learning to real-world problems, lead them to discover ideas for themselves, and encourage them to ask questions as well as to try and answer questions for themselves.
+My academic teaching emphasizes what I view as the "keys to the kingdom" of science: curiosity, creative problem-solving, self-directed learning, agency over the subject matter, and a view of science as a model and tool for understanding and manipulating the world around us.
+I try to connect the material that students are learning to real-world problems, lead them to discover ideas for themselves, and encourage them to ask questions as well as to try and answer those questions for themselves.
 I feel that especially in the sciences, classes are too often taught in a rigid way where a subject is treated as absolute truth with a set of facts which students are expected to memorize.
-For students who are used to learning in this more traditional style, I beleive that this different approach can be revelatory and can fundamentally change the way that they relate to science, research, and education.
+For students who are used to learning in this more traditional style, I believe that this different approach can be revelatory and can fundamentally change the way that they relate to science, research, and education.

+I have been recognized with both the UCSB Department of Mechanical Engineering's Best TA Award (2023, faculty-nominated) and Outstanding TA Award (2025, student-nominated).

 Below is a list of courses I have recently taught or TA'd for.